MichaelGillett/MicrosoftCardGame/README.md

 * If the number of tiles were equal then each player keeps their cards and places them on the bottom of their decks.
 * Any played power-ups are then discarded for the rest of the game.
 * It remains the starting player's turn, they repeat the first 3 steps.

+# Credits
+Thanks to @MSFTY for the original suggestion and for doing most of the Xbox characters.